lorenzozanolin/Automated-Reasoning-Optimization-Problem/README.md

 ### Benchmarks

 The report contains a detailed analysis of the performances evaluated by the two models over 30 instances.
-In the above figures you can see them.
+In the following figures you can see them.

 | <img src="TeX/images/Figure_1.png"> |
 |:--:|